saqlaink/CKS/Mock3.md

 ### 📘 Question

-Create pod `audit-nginx` using a custom seccomp profile `audit.json`.
+Create a new pod called audit-nginx in the default namespace using the nginx image.
+Secure the syscalls that this pod can use by using the audit.json seccomp profile in the pod's security context.

+The audit.json file is located in the /root/CKS directory.
+Before creating the pod, move it to the profiles directory inside the default seccomp directory.
 ---

 ### ✅ Solution